ravikulkarni/blinkypi/README.md

 node blinkypiserver.js
 ```

-## Indicators and Button use on Pibrella board.
+## Indicators and Button on Pibrella board.
 **Red Button:** Pressing this button lights up all 3 indicators and then reboots the Raspberry Pi

 **Red:** Error when execution.
 Reboot the Raspberry Pi using the red button.